District Heating Networks

-- a central station (heat generation plant using fossil fuels, solid biomass, geothermal energy, …);
+- the central station (heat generation plant using fossil fuels, solid biomass, geothermal energy, etc.)

-- Economy of space and scale, resulting in cost savings.
+- Economies of space and scale, resulting in cost savings

-A priority to achieve the objectives of the European Union regarding renewable energy
+A priority to achieve the goals of the European Union regarding renewable energy

-Similar policies are implemented all over the European Union in order to fulfill the commitments made by the Member States to reduce greenhouse gas emissions by 20%, improve energy efficiency by 20% and ensure that renewable energy account for 20% of energy consumption by 2020.
+Similar policies are implemented throughout the European Union in order to fulfill the commitments made by the Member States to reduce greenhouse gas emissions by 20%, improve energy efficiency by 20% and ensure that renewable energies account for 20% of energy consumption by 2020.